 STEP-BY-STEP PHOTOS FOR How to make stuffed meatloaf

 does it matter what type of stuffing I use?

 Technically, no, it doesn’t matter what type of stuffing you use.
 My mom always used Stove-Top Chicken flavored stuffing, so that is what I use.
 The flavor is a great combination with the meatloaf…I know stuffing and meatloaf sound like a kind of weird combination, but trust me, it works!
 YUM!

 Can I prepare it ahead of time and cook it later?

 Yes, it is actually really good if you can prepare it at least 3-4 hours ahead of cooking time so that it can be refrigerated.
-Refrigerating it once you are done preparing it, helps the meat stay together better when it cooks.
-Sometimes the meatloaf cracks a little bit if you cook it directly after making.
-The taste is still fantastic but it won’t be as pretty.
+Refrigerating it once you are done preparing it helps the meat stay together better when it cooks.
+Sometimes the meatloaf cracks a little bit if you cook it directly after making it.
+The taste is still fantastic, but it won’t be as pretty.
 You can definitely make this up to 36 hours before you want to cook and serve it.
 Just make sure to cover it tightly with plastic wrap.
 I have also frozen this before and had great results pulling it out later to thaw and cook.